Updated: 3 days ago

 Vitamin D has made a lot of headlines recently, hailed as a nutritional hero in aiding the body with the fight against COVID.
 Obtaining adequate levels of vitamin D from food sources alone can be difficult, leaving individuals prone to vitamin D deficiency.

 Vitamin D is a very important nutrient needed for a healthy functioning immune system, for strong bones, teeth and muscle function and blood pressure regulation.
 It also has a powerful anti-inflammatory effect within the body.
+Sunshine is an effective way of obtaining high levels of vitamin D, however, during the winter months this can be a challenge many of us face!

 What are some of the symptoms of a vitamin D deficiency?